-Off Road looks at the implementation of the notion freedom in the United States and how it is manifested in a unique relationship to landscape.
+Off Road is part of a trilogy of works that looks at how the notion freedom is lived out in the United States and how this becomes manifest in a unique relationship to landscape.
 The multi-channel video installation explores freedom as a construct that is instrumental in sustaining the political system that houses it.
 Central to this is a probing of the boundaries between documentary and fictional filmic and photographic languages.

 Off Road was shot in a landscape of Sahara like sand dunes which is also a state vehicular recreation area bordering on a nature reserve.
 On a weekday the location is fairly empty.
 Over week end thousands of users arrive in their RV’s, SUV’s and self built motor vehicles.
 The main focus is driving these vehicles in the deep sand of the the dunes.